 Kiss Me Deadly, released in 1955, is one of the last great classic period film noirs, but it wasn’t often acknowledged as such originally.
 It was fought by politicians and “moral” figures at the time of its release, seen as the kind of film dangerous teenage types went to see in hopes of engendering social subversion.
-And this concern, about the danger it posed to accepted, conservative social mores, was valid: not only is this a lurid and exploitative film, but it has the gall to elevate these forms to high art and use them to reflect on the luridness and exploitation of human nature.
+And this concern, about the danger it posed to accepted, conservative social mores, was valid: not only is this a lurid and exploitative film, but it has the gall to elevate these qualities to high art and use them to reflect on the luridness and exploitation perhaps intrinsic to human nature.

 In particular, it takes film noir and barrels the trappings of the genre straight to the molten core of the Earth, passing through layers of muck and grit, and coming out the other end with a viewpoint that, deep down, we’re all the same.
 And our shared qualities are anything but moral.
 This is exactly the opposite of what the suburban moral elite wanted for media-crazed teenagers circa the beginning of the Cold War; this is a message film about how we’re all, Cold War or not, rotten to the core, and how the only good the conflict can do is wipe us off the planet.
 Kiss Me Deadly is not a film for those rightfully opposed to nihilism – it wears its cynicism like a mile-wide grin.